Short answer: define the role before looking for a person

 - Do not assume someone can legally work for you because they are already on island.

-- If sponsoring a permit, budget for processing time, fees, documents, medical/police requirements where applicable, and administrative follow-through.
+- If sponsoring a permit, budget for government fees, documents, medical/police requirements where applicable, advertising or exemption questions, and administrative follow-through.

 - Use official WORC guidance or a qualified immigration/employment adviser for current rules, forms, fees, and eligibility.